michaelJwilson/surveysim/doc/tutorial.md

 ## Initialize Survey Planning

-Before starting the survey, we precompute some tabulated planning data and assign design hour angles to each tile using:
+Before starting the survey, we precompute some tabulated planning data using:
 ```
 surveyinit --verbose
 ```